Beclometasone/formoterol/glycopyrronium bromide

 An inhaler and packaging of the 172/5/9 strength of Trimbow as marketed in Slovakia.
 Transparent background.

-Beclometasone/formoterol/glycopyrronium, sold under the brand name Trimbow among others, is an inhalable fixed-dose combination medication for the treatment of chronic obstructive pulmonary disease (COPD) and asthma.
-It contains beclometasone dipropionate, formoterol fumarate dihydrate, and glycopyrronium bromide.
+Beclometasone/formoterol/glycopyrronium, sold under the brand name Trimbow among others, is an inhalable fixed-dose combination medication for the treatment of chronic obstructive pulmonary disease and asthma.
+It contains beclometasone dipropionate, an inhaled corticosteroid; formoterol fumarate dihydrate, a long-acting beta2-adrenergic agonist; and glycopyrronium bromide, an anticholinergic.

 Side effects include oral candidiasis (a fungal infection of the mouth caused by a yeast called Candida), muscle spasms and dry mouth.

-Beclometasone/formoterol/glycopyrronium was authorized for use in the European Union in July 2017, and in April 2018.
+Beclometasone/formoterol/glycopyrronium (as Trimbow) was authorized for use in the European Union in July 2017, and again in April 2018 (as Trydonis).
+Beclometasone/formoterol/glycopyrronium (as Trimbow) was approved for medical use in the United States in May 2026.

 Medical uses

-Trimbow is indicated for the maintenance treatment in adults with moderate to severe chronic obstructive pulmonary disease (COPD) and asthma who are not adequately treated by a combination of an inhaled corticosteroid and a long-acting beta2-agonist or a combination of a long-acting beta2-agonist and a long-acting muscarinic antagonist.
+In the European Union, Trimbow is indicated for the maintenance treatment in adults with moderate to severe chronic obstructive pulmonary disease (COPD) and asthma who are not adequately treated by a combination of an inhaled corticosteroid and a long-acting beta2-agonist or a combination of a long-acting beta2-agonist and a long-acting muscarinic antagonist.

-Trydonis and Riarify are indicated for the maintenance treatment in adults with moderate to severe chronic obstructive pulmonary disease (COPD) who are not adequately treated by a combination of an inhaled corticosteroid and a long-acting beta2-agonist.
+In the European Union, Trydonis is indicated for the maintenance treatment in adults with moderate to severe chronic obstructive pulmonary disease (COPD) who are not adequately treated by a combination of an inhaled corticosteroid and a long-acting beta2-agonist.

+In the United States, Trimbow is indicated for the maintenance treatment of asthma in people aged 18 years of age and older.

 Beclometasone belongs to a group of anti-inflammatory medicines known as corticosteroids.
 It works in a similar way to naturally occurring corticosteroid hormones, reducing the activity of the immune system.
 This leads to a reduction in the release of substances that are involved in the inflammation process, such as histamine, thereby helping to keep the airways clear and allowing the patient to breathe more easily.

 Formoterol is a long-acting beta-2 agonist.
 It attaches to receptors (targets) known as beta-2 receptors in the muscles of the airways.
 By attaching to these receptors, it causes the muscles to relax, which keeps the airways open and helps with the patient's breathing.

 Glycopyrronium bromide is a muscarinic receptor antagonist.
 It opens the airways by blocking muscarinic receptors in muscle cells in the lungs.
 Because these receptors help control the contraction of the airway muscles, blocking them causes the muscles to relax, helping to keep the airways open and allowing the patient to breathe more easily.